Verona defensive system: Beginnings and state of the fortifications

 With the improvement of artillery, the defenses had to be made efficient again according to the new defensive criteria of modern-style fortifications.
 Thus, in 1530, the well-known Renaissance architect Michele Sanmicheli was called upon by the Venetian Republic and commissioned to rebuild the curtain wall to the right of the Adige River, as well as to carry out a general overhaul of the city's defensive system.
 His works remained essentially unchanged until the entire eighteenth century, as the Serenissima experienced a long period of peace that ended only with the arrival of Napoleon Bonaparte, who occupied Verona in 1796.
 The French and the Austrians contested the city and in alternating phases tried to restore the curtain wall and build temporary field works, of which no trace remains.

 Following the Treaty of Lunéville (Feb.
 9, 1801), the French withdrew to the right bank of the Adige while the other bank was ceded to the Austrians, resulting in a paradoxical situation whereby the city was split in two between enemies.
 However, before surrendering the left side, it was decided by the French to dismantle the defenses of the now lost part of the city, so the left Adige curtain was partly spoiled and castel San Pietro, castel San Felice and the country side tower of the Castelvecchio bridge were demolished.
 They then devoted themselves to tearing down the defenses of their part of the city, demolishing all the bastions except the bastion of San Francesco and the bastion of Spagna, the only ones that have thus survived in the forms given by Sanmicheli.
-The reason that prompted the Napoleonians to carry out these destructions was the concern that the Austrians might take possession of that part of the city by a coup d'état, establishing a dangerous bridgehead against the French armies coming from the Mincio and barring their way to Venice.
+The reason that prompted the Napoleonic forces to carry out these destructions was the concern that the Austrians might take possession of that part of the city by a coup d'état, establishing a dangerous bridgehead against the French armies coming from the Mincio and barring their way to Venice.
 Thereafter, both sides attempted to undo the damage of the reckless demolitions: in particular, the French, in late 1813, reinforced castel San Felice, Porta Vescovo, Porta San Giorgio and restored the moat of Castelvecchio, while new semi-permanent field works were prepared in the Campagnola.

 In 1814 the city definitively fell to the Habsburgs: if at first the Austrians did not feel the need to strengthen the defenses, as the newly formed Holy Alliance had become the guarantor of peace in Europe, in a second phase the military assets would be restored and further strengthened, so that the city was transformed from a bastioned fortress into an entrenched camp and then into the main stronghold of the fortified region of the Quadrilatero.